Advertisement

 17 Panelists

 Winged Foot’s two-course complex is the product of A.W.
 Tillinghast’s fertile imagination.
 Every characteristic of the more famous West Course also exists on the Winged Foot East (which, incredibly, was used as a parking lot during recent U.S. Opens).
-A few years back, architect Gil Hanse re-established Tillinghast’s bunkering and reclaimed the original sizes and shapes of the greens, bringing “corner-pocket” hole locations back into play.
+A decade ago, architect Gil Hanse re-established Tillinghast’s bunkering and reclaimed the original sizes and shapes of the greens, bringing “corner-pocket” hole locations back into play.
+Many members believe the East Course is just as strong a design—if not better—than the West.

 View Course